robertlove/Ionic-Passcode-Component/README.md

 Name        | Description
 ----------- | -----------
-cleared     | Event Emitted whenever the passcode has been cleared completed   | Event Emitted whenever the passcode has been completed decremented | Event Emitted whenever the passcode has been decremented incremented | Event Emitted whenever the passcode has been incremented
+cleared     | Emitted whenever the passcode has been cleared completed   | Emitted whenever the passcode has been completed decremented | Emitted whenever the passcode has been decremented incremented | Emitted whenever the passcode has been incremented